madebyhiro/codem-transcode/README.markdown

     # npm install codem-transcode

 Install it to your preferred location, or use the `-g` option to install it globally.

+## Upgrading

+Upgrading should most of the times be as simple as shutting down, installing the new package and restarting the transcoder.
+Unless you're...

+### Upgrading from earlier versions to 0.5 (IMPORTANT!)

+Codem-transcode switched from using "plain" SQL (using sqlite) to a database abstraction layer (Sequelize).
+This brings some advantages
+(support for multiple database engines, better consistency, easier migrations in the future), but is not backwards compatible.
+Therefore, we recommend you backup and move away your old database and start with a fresh one.
+The procedure for this would be:

+*   Shutdown the transcoder;
+*   Move your database away (or delete if you're not interested in the history);
+*   Install the new package;
+*   Start the transcoder.

+This will initialize a new up-to-date database which can be migrated to newer schema's more easily in the future.
+If you are doing a clean install you do not need to worry about any of this.

+If you want to keep your history we recommend you follow the above procedure and write a separate import script to import your old data into the new database.

 ## Starting